-Typically, Blue Bee Bankruptcy Law charges an attorney fee of $2,250 to represent a debtor in a Chapter 7 bankruptcy from beginning to end, but we allow you to pay our fee after we file your case over 9 months at no interest.
+Typically, Blue Bee Bankruptcy Law charges a flat attorney fee of $2,500 to represent a consumer debtor in a “no-asset” Chapter 7 bankruptcy from start to finish.
+However, we offer a program that allows you to pay our fee in installments over 10 months at no interest after we file your case.
+Please ask us for more details.

-Our Fast File option allows you to pay only costs of $395 ($432 for joint) (includes the filing fee, credit report, and credit counseling) before filing your case.
+Our Fast File option allows you to pay only a $407 cost deposit ($452 for joint) (includes the filing fee, credit report, and credit counseling) before filing your case.

-Upon filing, you will execute an agreement to pay $250 per month for 9 consecutive months by automatic deduction from your designated bank account.
+After filing, you will sign an agreement to pay $250 each month for 10 consecutive months through automatic deductions from your designated bank account.
+Typically, we require a personal guarantor to agree to cover your bill in case of default.

-You can pay these payments following your normal employment pay cycle (i.e. weekly, biweekly, twice monthly).
+You can make these payments according to your normal employment pay cycle (e.g., weekly, biweekly, or twice monthly).

 If you pay up-front, we save the expense of monitoring monthly payments, and we pass the savings on to you.